weissi/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 Swift offers a flag for this linking mode: `-Xswiftc -static-executable`, but in reality Swift's ability to create fully statically linked programs is constraint.
 First, Swift's dependency on Glibc (on Linux) makes it impossible given the nature of Glibc.
 Golang chosen to implement its own version of libc which decouples it from the system well.
 Further, Swift's interoperability with C and system libraries make it difficult (impossible?) to create fully statically linked programs as the build system cannot _reliably_ unwind the dependency tree without information from the underlying dependency management system (e.g. yum, apt) which is often lacking.
 As Swift's ability to create fully statically linked programs improves, we should consider changing the default from `-Xswiftc -static-stdlib` to `-Xswiftc -static-executable`

-A more immediate future direction which would improve programs that need to use of FoundationXML and FoundationNetworking is to eliminate these modules system dependencies by replacing the dependency with native implementation.
+A more immediate future direction which would improve programs that need to use of FoundationXML and FoundationNetworking is to replace the system dependencies of these modules with native implementation.
 This is outside the scope of this proposal which focuses on SwiftPM's behavior.

-Another alternative is to do nothing and leave the default as they are.
-In practice, these proposal does not add new feature, only changes default behavior which is achievable with the right knowledge.
+Another alternative is to do nothing.
+In practice, this proposal does not add new features, it only changes default behavior which is already achievable with the right knowledge of build flags.
 That said, we believe that changing the default will make using Swift on non-Darwin platforms easier saving time and costs to Swift users on such platforms.

+The spelling of the new flag `--disable-static-swift-runtime` is open to alternative ideas, e.g. `--disable-static-swift-runtime-libraries`.